Abhiswain97/Hindi-Character-Recognition/README.md

 # Hindi-Character-Recognition

+### The app is live on huggingface spaces!
+Try it -> [Gradio-HCR](https://huggingface.co/spaces/abhiswain/Gradio-Hindi-Character-Recognition)

+## Running the app locally:

+I also have a streamlit app you can run locally.

-Install the requirements: `pip install -r requirements.txt`
+1. Install the requirements: `pip install -r requirements.txt`

-1. Hindi Character Recognition
+2. Hindi Character Recognition

     ![App](https://user-images.githubusercontent.com/54038552/210263132-2e95ad65-5049-4a8c-b453-2616cbc4df20.gif)